|First posted 7/24/2011; updated 2/12/2021.|

 It was only Bob Dylan’s second appearance on The Billboard Hot 100.
 His maiden hit on the chart was “Subterranean Homesick Blues”, just a few months earlier.
 This one, however, would be his biggest hit.
 Some might even call it the best rock song of all time.
-Rolling Stone magazine, for one, put it at the top of their The 500 Greatest Songs of All Time list.

 “No other pop song has so thoroughly challenged and transformed the commercial laws and artistic conventions of its time.”
 RS500 Regarding Dylan’s 1965 Newport Folk Festival performance of this song, Joni Mitchell said, “The American folk song has grown up.”
 NPR Folk music fans had seen their genre as carrying intellectual import while rock-n-roll was “adolescent trash.”
 TB This song, however, proved that lyrical prowess need not be an impediment to commercial success BBC and suddenly rock was not just teen music, but an art form on par with any other.
 TB